cognitedata/cdp-spark-datasource/README.md

 To run the write integration tests, you'll also need to set the `TEST_API_KEY_WRITE` environment variable to an API key for a project where you have write access.

-For Cognite employees: To run tests against greenfield, set the `TEST_API_KEY_GREENFIELD` environment variable to an API key with read access to the project cdp-spark-datasource-test.

 If you are using the SBT shell in IntelliJ or similar and want to get it to pick up environment variables from a file, you can create a file in this directory named `.env` containing environment variables, one per line, of the format `ENVIRONMENT_VARIABLE_NAME=value`.